rsyslog/rsyslog/source/configuration/modules/imptcp.rst

    turn it off, if you know this framing is not used and some senders emit multi-line messages into the message stream.

-.. function:: ServerNotifyOnConnectionClose on/off
+.. function:: NotifyOnConnectionClose on/off

    *Defaults to off*

-   instructs imptcp to emit a message if the remote peer closes a connection.
+   instructs imptcp to emit a message if a remote peer closes the connection.

 .. function:: processOnPoller on/off